mi-erasmusmc/ets-rosetta-stone/README.md

 - [Java 17+]("https://www.oracle.com/java/technologies/downloads/")
 - Maven
-- MySQL with the eTransafe Rosetta Stone database, can be done with [this code](https://github.com/mi-erasmusmc/ets-rosetta-stone-database)
+- MySQL with the eTransafe Rosetta Stone database, can be created with [this code](https://github.com/mi-erasmusmc/ets-rosetta-stone-database)

 ### HOW TO USE